---graphic=lib: enables a particular graphic library.
-The default is X11 on most platforms, but PARI can use Qt, fltk or win32 (GDI), or even dump a ps or svg file and open it using an external viewer.

---time=function: chooses a timing function.
+- --graphic=lib: enables a particular graphic library.
+The default is X11 on most platforms, but PARI can use Qt, fltk, ps, or win32 (GDI). - --time=function: chooses a timing function.
 The default usually works fine, however you can use a different one that better fits your needs.
-PARI can use getrusage, clock\gettime, times or ftime as timing functions.
+PARI can use getrusage, clock_gettime, times or ftime as timing functions.
 (Not all timing functions are available on all platforms.)
 The three first functions give timings in terms of CPU usage of the current task, approximating the complexity of the algorithm.
 The last one, ftime, gives timings in terms of absolute (wall-clock) time.
-Moreover, the clock\gettime function is more precise, but much slower (at the time of this writing), than getrusage or times.
+Moreover, the clock_gettime function is more precise, but much slower (at the time of this writing), than getrusage or times.